 What is Medieval Times?
 Medievalists.net decided to see for ourselves and go to the Medieval Times Dinner and Tournament in Toronto, Canada.
-Here is our report on the show:
+Here is our review of the show

 Medieval Times is a dinner theatre show, where the guests watch a play set within a medieval tournament.
 It has dozens of performers who play knights, squires, falconers and, of course, royalty.
 The highlight of the show is watching the knights joust on horseback with each other, leading to impressively choreographed sword fights.
 While all this is happening, you also get to eat a meal!

 This show started in North America in 1983, and has grown to now being based in nine cities.
 Here in Toronto, they run the show up to three times per day, bringing in up to 700 people for each dinner.